davekilian/primer/binary/counting.md

 > Base-2 is a somewhat special basis mathematically, because it's the smallest basis that works with our numbering system.
 You couldn't have base-1; after all, then your only digit to work with would be $0$ and thus the only number you could represent is $0$.

+---

+> Cut content: an algorithm for counting.
+It took a lot of space, and the way I explained binary afterwards didn't really draw on it.
+It could be interesting, but I also don't want to do algorithms too much in this book, because algorithms stray too far out of systems and too far into pure CS and mathematics.
+Here it is for now, anyways, in case we ever want it back:

+## An *Algorithm* for Counting

+An **algorithm** is a process for solving a computational problem.
+The term originates from math: unless you got to proof-based math courses in college, most of the math you learned in school was algorithmic.
+For example, division might be a mathematical operation, but *long division* &mdash; the specific set of steps you take to divide a multi-digit number by another multi-digit number &mdash; is an algorithm.

+More concretely, an algorithm is a sequence of steps you take when solving a problem.
+In that way, an algorithm is a lot like a computer program, and indeed, the study of algorithms is a major component of the field of computer science!
+This is a book about computers and we're talking about math, so let's talk about an algorithm that comes so naturally to you, you probably never even think about it: counting!

+One common way to develop an algorithm is to start with a basic idea, and spell it out more and more specifically, until you can distill a sequence of steps that works.
+So, even though we already reviewed how to count, let's think about how we count in much greater specific detail:

+First, we remember that the digits have a built-in order: $0$, $1$, $2$, $3$, $4$, $5$, $6$, $7$, $8$, $9$.

+When we count, the first number is just $1$.

+To count, we find the next number by just moving to the next digit.
+So after $1$ comes $2$, then $3$, then $4$, and so on, according to the digit order above.

+Once we reach $9$ and try to count past that, the first interesting thing happens: there is no next digit to move to!
+What do we do?
+Now it's time to use *positions*, also known as *places* or *decimal places*.
+To move forward, we reset the ones place to $0$ and add $1$ to the tens place.
+So after $9$ comes $10$.

+As we continue counting, we keep advancing the ones-place digit.
+The ones place of $1\underline{0}$ is $0$, so we advance that to the next digit &mdash; $1$ &mdash; and get $11$.
+We can continue the process: $12$, $13$, and so on.

+What happens when we hit $19$ and try to count past that?
+The same thing as last time: reset the ones place to zero and add $1$ to the tens place.
+So after $19$ comes ... $20$!
+And after that we can continue to count: $21$, $22$, $23$, and so on.

+We're reaching a pretty complete definition of the numeral system.
+One last thing: as we keep repeating the counting process outlined above, we eventually hit $99$.
+What happens next?

+---

+> The digits 1-9 form an order.
+>
+> The first number is 1.
+>
+> To count, we move to the next digit.
+>
+> Then what happens when we run out of digits?

+As before, the first numbers &mdash; $1$ through $9$ &mdash; are easy.
+Those numbers are simply the digits themselves.
+To count, we just have to move to the next digit.

+> Let's think about how you count in Arabic numerals
+>
+> 1-9 is easy.
+>
+> Now what?
+We move to the next *position*, or *decimal place*.
+We reset the 1s place to 0 and add 1 to the 10s place.
+>
+> 10-19.
+Now what?
+>
+> Oh yeah, once again, it's the same idea: reset the 1s place to 0 and add 1 to the 10s place.
+>
+> 20 ...
+>
+> Okay, so eventually we get to 99.
+Then what?
+>
+> Well to begin, we reset the 1s place to 0 and add 1 to the 10s place ... except we can't do that, because the 10s place is already 9.
+So what do we do?
+Why, the same thing of course!
+Reset the 10s place to 0, and add 1 to the hundreds place.
+99 100
+>
+> Okay, so let's think about how to do that *algorithmically*.
+>
+> Pseudocode